More clicks, more engagement, more action—that’s what you want out of your hotel emails.

 Keep it simple.
 While you want to get some additional information from subscribers, you don’t want an opt-in process that’s too complex.
 You also don’t want to make people jump through hoops just to unsubscribe.
 So, make it quick and convenient.

 Make subscribing worth their while.
 Tell them why it’s worth opting in for your hotel’s emails.
 Use language that makes them feel special and excited.
 For example:

 - Unlock VIP benefits

 - Be the first in line for our BEST offers

 Maintain good list hygiene.
-In other words, manage your list well.
+All this means is make it a point to manage your list.
 Confirm email sign-ups, seek to re-engage or actively clear out inactive subscribers, remove addresses that bounce, and delete invalid email addresses.

-There’s so much you can learn about your subscribers just by making note of their preferences and observing their behaviour.
-Of course, you’ll have to put it in the work of analysing your data.
+There’s so much you can learn about your subscribers just by making note of their preferences and observing their behavior.
+Of course, you’ll have to put in the work of analyzing your data.

 - Check their interests.
 When they signed up, did they indicate any interests?
-For example: Did they say they’re most interested in messages related to culture and events?
+For example: Did they say they’d rather receive messages related to culture and events?
 Dining and culinary happenings?
 Hotel news?
 Offers and promotions?

 - Consider their actions.
 Which of your emails did they open?
 Which emails were ignored?
 What links did they click on?